thegeeklab/hugo-geekblog/exampleSite/content/posts/how-to-use.md

 enableRobotsTXT: true

 params:
+  description: "This is my personal blog about tech."
+  keywords: []
+  images: []

   # (Optional, default 6) Set how many table of contents levels to be showed on page.
   # Use false to hide ToC, note that 0 will default to 6 (https://gohugo.io/functions/default/)
   # You can also specify this parameter per page in front matter.